yuvalgeva77/chat-app/README.md

 ### Chat Application with RAG

 A full-stack chat application featuring a React/TypeScript frontend and FastAPI backend with Retrieval-Augmented Generation (RAG) capabilities.
 The application allows for natural language conversations with AI, enhanced by local document retrieval.
+The chat's purpose is to Provide a memorable experience for potential employers and collaborators.

 ## Technologies Used